Basis-Theory/docs/source/includes/elements/vanilla/_elements_services.md

 });
 ```

-Allows secure submission and tokenization of primitive data and card or text elements.
+Allows secure submission and tokenization of primitive data and elements.
 Returns a `Promise` that resolves to the created tokens.
 The
 `Promise` will reject with an [error](#elements-services-errors) if the response status is not in the 2xx range.

 You can fetch this same data later with [Get a Token API](/api-reference#tokens-get-a-token)